Textualize/textual/docs/guide/widgets.md

 ### Default CSS

 When building an app it is best to keep your CSS in an external file.
 This allows you to see all your CSS in one place, and to enable live editing.
-However if you intent to distribute a widget (via PyPI for instance) it can be convenient to bundle the code and CSS together.
+However if you intend to distribute a widget (via PyPI for instance) it can be convenient to bundle the code and CSS together.
 You can do this by adding a `DEFAULT_CSS` class variable inside your widget class.

 Textual's builtin widgets bundle CSS in this way, which is why you can see nicely styled widgets without having to copy any CSS code.